The Problem With Most Salon Websites

 The single most important element on a salon website is a clear, immediate path to booking.
 Not buried in a menu.
 Not three pages deep.
 Right there, above the fold, on every device.

-If a potential client has to hunt for your booking link, many of them will not bother.
-They will find a salon whose website makes it easier.
+If a potential client has to hunt for your booking link, many of them won't bother.
+They'll find a salon whose website makes it easier.

 Mobile Experience Is Everything

 Most people searching for a salon in Las Vegas are on their phone.
-They are looking between appointments, during a lunch break, or while sitting in traffic.
+They're booking between appointments, on a lunch break, or while sitting in traffic.
 Your mobile experience needs to be:

-• Fast — loading in under 3 seconds
+- Fast — loading in under 2 seconds on 4G mobile

-• Clean — easy to read and navigate with a thumb
+- Clean — easy to read and navigate with a thumb, not a mouse cursor

-• Conversion-focused — booking button prominent and easy to tap
+- Conversion-focused — booking button prominent, sticky, and easy to tap

 A desktop-first design that technically works on mobile is not the same as a mobile-first experience.
-Clients feel the difference.
+Clients feel the difference, even if they can't articulate it.

 Photography Makes or Breaks the Decision

-Luxury salon clients are buying an experience before they ever walk in.
+Luxury salon and spa clients are buying an experience before they ever walk in.
 Your website photography needs to sell that experience.

-• Real photos of your space, not stock imagery
+- Real photos of your actual space — not stock imagery from the same library every other salon uses

-• Work photos that show the quality of your results
+- Work photos that show the quality of your specific results — not manufacturer-supplied shots

-• A consistent aesthetic that matches your brand
+- A consistent aesthetic that matches your brand voice, color palette, and interior design

-A website with poor or generic photography signals that the experience will be generic too.
+A website with poor or generic photography signals the experience will be generic too.
+A luxury salon with iPhone snapshots says something very different from a luxury salon with professionally shot brand photography.

 What the Services Page Needs